Skip to content

 Anything with "supreme" in the name is bound to trigger alarm bells for me, and true to form, Jersey Mike's Club Supreme was the most daunting of this Fab Five.
 Made with roast beef, turkey, Swiss, applewood-smoked bacon, and mayo, there's a lot happening here.
 I've never been a fan of roast beef, so I was not looking forward to this sandwich, which cost me $12.09.

 The look: No offense to roast beef, but it does not photograph well.
 Especially in this case, the ribbons of cold meat looked grayish, more like overcooked burger meat.
-I will say, however, that the turkey looked much more appetizing here, especially when juxtaposed by a little more contrast in color and texture.
+I will say, however, that the turkey looked much more appetizing here, especially when juxtaposed with a little more contrast in color and texture.
 Mayo was somewhat smeared along the side, which was bursting with vegetal innards, and the whole thing was quite an imposing, gluttonous behemoth.

 Mike's Famous Philly